 If you are looking for the best breakfast in Vientiane, Scandinavian Bakery just across the Nam Phou Fountain tops the charts.

-Enjoy your Swedish Semla, Danish pastries or banana bread in the air-conditioned space!
+Enjoy your Swedish Semla, Danish pastries, or banana bread in the air-conditioned space!
 Top it all with a cup of coffee!
-It’s a great way to start the day of sightseeing Vientiane!
+It’s a great way to start the day of sightseeing in Vientiane!

 16. Lunch @ Belle Epoque Brasserie

 This French restaurant is housed in Vientiane’s Settha Palace Hotel, a historic building next to Laos National Stadium.
 The colonial architecture from 1932 with traditional interior décor, from the tablecloth to the art on the wall, provides a classic charm and elegance for romantic lunches and dinners in La Belle Epoque Brasserie.

 The restaurant offers traditional Lao food, as well as classic French cuisine.
 You can also taste new chef’s dishes.
 They could range anywhere from roast beef fillet with fondant mashed potatoes to pineapple cannelloni!

 Personally, I enjoy their starters!
 Scallop ceviche with mango and grapefruit, beautifully served in the form of a flower, is sharp on the tongue, and the perfect intro to lunch.
 Pan-seared foie gras is soft like butter, and is equally enchanting!

 Whether you choose a gentle and delicate Dory fish, or a more concrete rack of lamb with eggplant caviar, La Belle Epoque Restaurant delivers some great meals.
 These put them among the top 10 restaurants in Vientiane!

 The main thing I can object to here is the use of plastic straws for their juices and cocktails.
 There are certainly alternatives today!
 A five-star hotel such as Settha Palace should lead by example in the fight against plastic pollution.